dassana-io/enterprise-docs/docs/App Store/Data Ingestion/Host Logs/apache.md

----
-sidebar_position: 1
----

-# Nginx
+# Apache

-Nginx access logs record standard information about incoming http requests.
-In this guide, we'll setup forwarding of Nginx access logs to Dassana using Fluentd.
+Apache access logs record standard information about incoming http requests.
+In this guide, we'll setup forwarding of Apache access logs to Dassana using Fluentd.

 :::note Prerequisite
-[Install Fluentd](https://docs.fluentd.org/installation) on the machine running the Nginx server.
+[Install Fluentd](https://docs.fluentd.org/installation) on the machine running the Apache Server.
 :::

 ## Fluentd Configuration
-We'll now configure Nginx as an input to Fluentd and Dassana as an ouput.
+We'll now configure Apache as an input to Fluentd and Dassana as an ouput.

 1. Locate your configuration file:
   - The default (td-agent) config file path is ```/etc/td-agent/td-agent.conf```